-are maintained over time to reflect design changes or changing conditions in-at the plant.
-This includes documents and information that may be derived from the design basies documentation and that may have an impact on safety, such as procedures or manuals relatinged to operation, maintenance, or modification of such systems.
+2.5.
+In order to ensure safety, documentation on the design basis and related information or records relating to I&C systems important to safety should be controlled by suitable processes, such that they are complete, clear, concise, correct and consistent over the entire lifecycle for the I&C system.
+The management system should ensure that design basis documents and related or derived information or records are sufficient and adequate, and are maintained over time to reflect design changes or changing conditions at the plant.
+This includes documents and information that may be derived from the design basis documentation and that may have an impact on safety, such as procedures or manuals relating to operation, maintenance or modification of such systems.

-- 2.56.
-The Mmanagement systems includes the organizational structure, the organizational culture, policies, processes, including those to identify and allocate resources (e.g., personnel, equipment, infrastructure, the working environment), and processes for developing I&C systems that meets safety requirements. - 2.76.
-Each organization involved in I&C development activities should have a management system which that is consistent with the expectations of the management system of the operating organization management system. - 2.87.
-Safety Guides GS G 3.1, Ref.References [35] and GS G 3.5, Ref.
-[46] give provide guidance on the application of the GS R 3, Ref.
-[4] requirements established in Ref.
-[2] to for facilities and activities and for nuclear power plants installations and other kinds of installations, facilities, and activities. - 2.98.
-The management systems for development of I&C systems should comply meetwith the requirements of GS R 3, Ref.
-[24], and be in accordance with the recommendations of Safety Guides GS G 3.1, provided in Rrefs.
-[53] and GS G 3.5, Ref.
-[46], which apply broadly for the development of all systems, structures and components in a nuclear power plant.
-This Safety Guide, which addresses the specific development processes needed for I&C systems, should be used in conjunction with these publications. - 2.9.
-The management systems requirements and recommendations of these documents broadly apply to development activities for all NPP systems, structures, and components.
-Therefore, it is expected that this guide will be used in conjunction with the IAEA management systems guidance.
-For the most part, the application of the management systems requirements and recommendations to I&C does not need further interpretation in this safety guide.
-What is unique for I&C systems is the specific development process needed.
-The GS-R-3, Ref.
-[4] topics of Ref.
-[2] that are of particular interest in the development of I&C systems are listed below in the following:- - The Mmanagement sSystems; - Safety culture; - Management commitment; - Compliance with Sstatutory and regulatory compliance requirements; - Organizational policies; - Planning;
+2.6.
+The management system includes the organizational structure, the organizational culture, policies, processes, including those to identify and allocate resources (e.g. personnel, equipment, infrastructure, the working environment) for developing I&C systems that meet safety requirements.

+2.7.
+Each organization involved in I&C development activities should have a management system that is consistent with the expectations of the management system of the operating organization.

+2.8.
+References [3] [4] provide guidance on the application of the requirements established in Ref.
+[2] for facilities and activities and for nuclear installations.

+2.9.
+The management system for development of I&C systems should meet the requirements of Ref.
+[2] and be in accordance with the recommendations provided in refs [3] and [4], which apply broadly for the development of all systems, structures and components in a nuclear power plant.
+This Safety Guide, which addresses the specific development processes needed for I&C systems, should be used in conjunction with these publications.
-Formatted: Body Text

-DRAFT 20140356212923
+The topics of Ref.
+[2] that are of particular interest in the development of I&C systems are listed in the following:

+- The management system;

+- Safety culture;

+- Management commitment;

+- Compliance with statutory and regulatory requirements;

+- Organizational policies;

+- Planning;

 - Responsibilities and authority;

-- Provision of resources:
+- Provision of resources;

 - Human resources;

 - Development of management system processes;

-- Process mManagement;
+- Process management;

-- Control of documents, products (including tools), and records;
+- Control of documents, products (including tools) and records;

 - Purchasing;

 - Communication;

 - Management of organizational change;

 - Monitoring and measurement;

-- Self-aAssessment;
+- Self-assessment;

-- Independent aAssessment;
+- Independent assessment;

-- Non-conformances and corrective and preventative actions; and
+- Non-conformances and corrective and preventative actions;

 - Improvement.